-Except as set out in the table below, no directors and prospective directors of the Corporation are presently directors of other issuers that are Canadian reporting issuers (or the equivalent).
+Except as set out in the table below, no directors and prospective directors of the Corporation are presently directors of other entities that are reporting issuers (or the equivalent) in Canada and the United States.

-Board Member Directorship of Other Reporting Issuers Hide Tide Inc. (Nasdaq: HITI) (TSXV: HITI) (FSE: 2LYA) Delta Cleantech (CSE: DELT) Nitin Kaushal Delta 9 Cannabis Inc. (TSX: DN) (OTCQX: DLTNF) Nulli Kaushai PsyBio Therapeutics Corp.
-(TSXV: PSYB) (OTCQB: PSYBF) Flower One Holdings Inc. (CSE: FONE) (OTCQX: FLOOF) FSD Pharma Inc. (NASDAQ: HUGE) (CSE: HUGE) (FRA: 0K9A)
+Board MemberDirectorship of Other Reporting IssuersHigh Tide Inc. (NASDAQ: HITI) (TSXV: HITI) (FSE: 2LYA)Nitin KaushalDelta 9 Cannabis Inc. (TSX: DN) (OTCQX: DLTNF)Everyday People Financial Corp.
+(TSXV: EPF)FSD Pharma Inc. (NASDAQ: HUGE) (CSE: HUGE) (FRA: 0K9A)